wouterbulten/wouterbulten.github.io/_posts/tech/2019-07-23-automated-gleason-grading-deep-learning.md

 </figure>

 Given our results, we conclude that there is clear use for automated systems for Gleason grading.
 Such systems can give feedback to a pathologist at expert levels, both in a first or second reader setting. **AI systems and pathologists excel at different things, and, we firmly believe that a union of both has the most potential for the individual prostate cancer patient.**

+<a name="try-out-algorithm"></a>
+## Try out the algorithm online

+Interested on testing our algorithm on your own data?
+The algorithm we developed is available to try out online, without any requirements on deep learning hardware.

+<a class="btn btn-primary btn-lg my-3" href="https://www.computationalpathologygroup.eu/software/automated-gleason-grading/">Try out the algorithm</a>

 <a name="more-info"></a>
 ## More info